magynhard/curly-bracket-parser/README.md

 ### Filters

+You can register your own filters, or if you use the bundled version, all cases of LuckyCase.

 ```javascript
     const url = "https://my-domain.com/catalog/{{item_name|snake_case}}";
     const final_url = CurlyBracketParser.parse(url, { item_name: 'MegaSuperItem' });
     // => "https://my-domain.com/catalog/mega_super_item"
 ```

-For a list of built-in filters visit [LuckyCase](https://github.com/magynhard/lucky-case).
+For a list of built-in filters in the bundled version visit [LuckyCase](https://github.com/magynhard/lucky-case).

 #### Define your custom filter